 In some ways, this is proactive decision making.
 Studies show that it can boost your overall life satisfaction.

 The easiest way to be intentional is to make a to-do list.

 Ichigyo-Zammai is a Japanese proverb to do one thing at a time.
 Set aside time and tell yourself to get something done.

 If you have too many things to do, you can’t do it all at once.
 So prioritize.
 I call this intelligent procrastination.
 Amna doesn’t nag when you don’t complete things.

 Be smart about what you choose to get the most value, and use the calendar view to work on certain tasks for a day.

 And for all that noise and urgent messages, just make it a task and save it for later.
 As long as it’s on your to-do list, you’ll get it done!
 Your to-do list lays out your day.

 Plus, if you don’t finish your task today, you can always come back to it at a later time!
 Amna saves your work 🎉

-What you need is a task player.
+Amna is kind of this task player.
 It’s going to be your secret sauce to staying focused among the bazillion things you have!